Archive for July, 2010

 What do you want to do or what should you be doing?
 Is it a long term task like writing your memoirs or something quick but unpleasant like booking a dental appointment or going to it?
 Why can’t you get motivated?
 Are you reluctant to vacuum and mop the floor because you know within six hours of completing the job a mob of hungry children will have sprinkled it evenly with bread and cookie crumbs then smeared mud and honey on top?
 Or is there something deeper holding you back like fear, lack of confidence or perfectionism?

-personal motivation, personal motivators, personal motivation examples, personal context motivation, personal motivator, what is personal motivation, motivation personal, ultimate motivation, personal motivations, examples of personal motivation
+personal motivation, personal motivators, personal motivation examples, personal motivator, personal context motivation, what is personal motivation, motivation personal, ultimate motivation, examples of personal motivation, personal motivations

 Posted on 07.05.10 | 44 Comments